Park Yo-seb

-Park Yo-Seb (born December 3, 1980) is a South Korean football player who has played for FC Seoul, Gwangju Sangmu FC (Military service), Gangneung City FC in South Korea.
+Park Yo-Seb (born December 3, 1980) is a South Korean football player who has played for FC Seoul, Gwangju Sangmu FC (Military service), Gangneung City in South Korea.

 He was plying his trade with Singaporean side Tampines Rovers FC in the S-League after his move to the Super Reds failed to materialise when the latter failed to gain admission into the S-League 2010.